-When writing essays or reports, you may use ideas or information from a number of sources such as books, journal articles, newspapers and websites to support your own work.
-However, you must acknowledge the sources that you have used and give credit to the original authors.
-This allows other people to find the source that you have quoted or paraphrased.
+When writing essays or reports, you may use ideas or information from a number of sources such as books, journal articles, newspapers and websites to support your work.
+However, you must acknowledge sources you have used and give credit to the original authors.
+This allows others to find sources you have quoted or paraphrased.
 You must also provide a List of References or Bibliography.
 This is known as referencing or citing.
-Learn more about how to manage your references.

-There are many different styles of referencing styles, such as APA 6th, Harvard, Chicago and Vancouver.
-You need to check with your lecturer for the required referencing style for your particular subject.
+Referencing styles provide the 'rules' to arrange information for references.
+There are many different styles, including APA 6th, Harvard, Chicago and Vancouver.
+Check with your lecturer for the required referencing style for your subject.

-UoN Referencing Guide: includes information on how to reference sources, different referencing styles, academic integrity, and more.
+Our REFERENCING GUIDE includes information on different referencing styles, how to reference using specific examples, academic integrity and more.

 Managing your references using a Citation Management Program